-- (A) Evaluation of Double Integrals (Cartesian and polar coordinates); change of order of integration (only Cartesian form); - (B) Evaluation of Triple Integrals.
+- (A) Evaluation of Double Integrals (Cartesian and polar coordinates); change of order of integration (only Cartesian form),. - (B) Evaluation of Triple Integrals.
 Change of variables (Cartesian to polar) for double and (Cartesian to Spherical and Cylindrical polar coordinates) for triple integrals.
+Finding areas using double integrals and Volumes using double and triple integrals.